dendory/connix/README.txt

         @param toaddr: Email of recipient
         @param subject: Subject of the email
         @param body: Body of the email

+    encrypt(key, text)
+        Return an AES encrypted version of the text.
+        @param key: The key to use for the encryption
+        @param text: The string to encrypt

     error()
         Return the error message after an exception.
 Must be used in an 'except' statement.